Skip to content

 Inventory — setup, creation & overrides

-tunnel-manager works from a single YAML inventory that maps short host aliases (e.g. r820) to their connection details (IP, SSH user, port, key).
+tunnel-manager works from a single YAML inventory that maps short host aliases (for example, managed-node) to connection metadata.
 Every entry point — the HostManager Python API, the tunnel-manager CLI, the tunnel-manager-mcp MCP server, and container-manager-mcp and the ssh-bootstrap skill — reads the same file, so you define your fleet once.

 Default location